MTD2A/Train_Emergency_Stop/README.md

 ### Advantages
 * Cheap and effective for all types of locomotives and wagons.
 * Works in both forward and reverse driving.
-* Works immediately in the opposite direction of electrical interruption.
+* Works immediately, unlike electrical disconnection.
 * Works with both analog and digital control.

 ### Disadvantages